-The Company is also party to an option agreement with Alder Resources Ltd. ("Alder") (TSX.V: ALR), whereby Alder can earn a 65% interest in the 3,356 hectare Rosita D concession located within the Company's 100%-owned Borosi Project.
-Under the terms of the option agreement, Alder can earn a 65% interest in the Rosita D concession by expending a total of \$4.0 million on exploration and other work on the concession and by issuing to the Company a total of 1,000,000 common shares of Alder over a 4 year period (of which 400,000 shares of Alder has been received by the Company).
-Alder will be acting as the project operator for all work conducted on the concession during the option period.
+3) The Company is party to an option agreement with Alder Resources Ltd. ("Alder") (TSX.V: ALR), whereby Alder can earn a 65% interest in approximately 34 km2.
+The area, known as the Rosita D concession, is located within the Company's 100%-owned Borosi Project.
+Under the terms of the option agreement, Alder can earn a 65% interest in the Rosita D concession by expending a total of \$4 million on exploration and other work on the Rosita D concession and by issuing to the Company a total of 1,000,000 common shares of Alder over a 4 year period (of which 400,000 shares of Alder has been received by the Company).
+Alder will be acting as the project operator for all work conducted on the Rosita D concession during the option period.
 Upon Alder earning a 65% interest in the Property a joint venture will be formed with the Company and Alder being responsible for their pro-rata share of all subsequent project expenditures.

-Exploration Activities and Outlook for Significant Areas of Interest
+Exploration Activities and Outlook for Significant Areas of Interest to Date: